 As is often the case in a small town, Gilmanton doesn't have a public transportation system that people use for their commute.

-The citizens of Gilmanton are very well educated compared to the average community in the nation: 37.00% of adults in Gilmanton have a bachelor's degree or even advanced degree.
+The education level of Gilmanton citizens is very high relative to the national average among all cities (21.84%): 37.00% of adults in Gilmanton have a bachelor's degree or even advanced degree.

 The per capita income in Gilmanton in 2022 was $45,677, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $182,708 for a family of four.